-How to Create a Vision Statement and Brand Value PositioningAbbakin
+How to Write a Vision Statement for BusinessAbbakin

-This session on how to create a vision statement and brand value positioning emphasizes the importance for companies to build a brand on ‘purpose’ and not only for making money.
+One of the basic principles of business is to make profits.
+But this session is going to emphasize on the importance for companies to build a brand on ‘purpose’ and not only for making money.

 #1.
 The Purpose